Mission Statement

 I will respect the confidential nature of library business while being aware of and in compliance with applicable laws governing the freedom of information.

-I will avoid situations in which personal interests are in conflict with my role as Trustee, will disclose any such situations, and will disqualify myself immediately whenever the appearance of a conflict of interest arises.
+will disclose any such situations, and will disqualify myself immediately whenever the appearance of a conflict of interest arises.

 I will comply with Open Meetings Law.